thomas051083/psd-psw/_pswlf-2020/0d-professionalpd.md

       <b>AI for Everyone</b>
       <br>20 Oct 2020, 10.00am – 1.00pm| Platform: Zoom
       <br>
-      <br>AI for Everyone will introduce anyone to modern AI technologies and applications so that you can be savvy consumers of AI products and services.
-The first part of the session will be a presentation giving an overview of Artificial Intelligence (AI) while the second part will be a demonstration of how you can build a simple AI model without any programming knowledge.
+       <br>The first part of the session will be a presentation giving an overview of Artificial Intelligence (AI) while the second part will be a demonstration of how you can build a simple AI model without any programming knowledge.
 The last part will give participants opportunities to ask questions about AI.
-      <br>Learning outcome:
+      <br>Learning outcomes:
-      <br>∙ Gain an overview of Artificial Intelligence (AI), its capabilities and examples of current applications.
+      <br>∙ Understand what Artificial Intelligence (AI) is and its capabilities.
+      <br>∙ Recognise examples of AI.
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>